hackclub/some-assembly-required/README.md

 D = 13
 (7 * 16^1) + 13
 112 + 13 = 125
-- All numbers are in hex format, represented by the $ prefix
-- Any numbers that have the additional prefix of # will mean a base 10 number instead of a memory address
-- Any numbers that have % are base 2

 ## Assembly language
 There are many different assembly languages, depending on the processor you want to talk to.
 X86 is the most useful but the hardest to write.
 It's used for Intel processors, which have to process a lot of data.
 6502 is another popular assembly language, simpler than X86, and these processors are still used in many small devices today.
 Z80 is another one you might know - remember those TI-8X calculators you may have used in school?
 Well, to program those, you'd use the Z80 assembly language!